 Participants discuss global and social issues in the presence of trained facilitators, engaging in both synchronous (live) and asynchronous exchange.
-Through facilitated discussions on possibly divisive topics—such as religion, gender, current events, social culture, media, and the environment—participants develop greater global awareness while building critical 21st century skills and attitudes.
+Through facilitated discussions on a wide range of topics, including potentially divisive ones – such as as religion, gender, current events, social culture, media, and the environment – participants develop greater global awareness while building critical 21st century skills and attitudes including cross–cultural communication, leadership, empathy, collaborative problem-solving and critical thinking.
 Learn more.

 - Participant Age Group: Undergraduate/Young Adult